 Coffee Logs heating briquettes will burn for approximately an hour when used in closed appliances with well-managed air flow, such as multi-fuel stoves or wood burners.
 It’s best to consult your appliance guidelines to optimise the burn time.
 We recommend adding no more than three coffee fire logs at a time as they kick out a lot of heat.

 The waste coffee grounds come from coffee shops, offices, restaurants, instant coffee factories and even universities, airports and train stations around the UK.
 With the help of waste management companies, we collect and recycle thousands of tonnes of coffee grounds every year.
 We currently collect from businesses only.
 But if you’re looking for something to do with your home waste coffee grounds you can use them as fertiliser for your garden, or even as an ingredient for a homemade facial scrub.

-Can I use Coffee Logs on a BBQ?
+Can I use Coffee Logs on a BBQ or in a firepit?

 Coffee Logs are the perfect fuel log for warming your home in a wood burner or multi-fuel stove.
-They are not suitable for barbecues or other open fire cooking.
+They are not designed or recommended for barbecues, firepits, chimineas, or other outdoor fires.

 How do they help the environment?

 Recycling waste coffee grounds into Coffee Logs helps reduce greenhouse gases, reduces waste and gives your latte a useful second life.
-Typically, coffee grounds go to landfill where they emit methane, a greenhouse gas 34 times more potent than carbon dioxide.
-By recycling coffee grounds into Coffee Logs, we generate 80% less emissions than if the grounds are sent to landfill, and we provide a sustainable alternative to coal briquettes and imported wood logs.
+Typically, used coffee grounds are wastefully discarded.
+By recycling coffee grounds into Coffee Logs, we generate 130% less emissions than if the grounds are sent to the standard disposal method, and we provide a sustainable alternative to coal-based fuels and imported wood logs.

 Is the packaging recyclable?

-Yes, Coffee Logs are packaged in paper that is fully recyclable in the UK.
-Or it can be used as your firelighter!
+Yes, Coffee Logs are packaged in plastic-free paper that is fully recyclable in the UK.

 Instructions for burning